DePayFi/public-documentation/docs/payments/integrate/button.md

 :::caution

-Ensure that you sign the response as string format and that the json tring does not contain any line-breaks (\n) or unessary whitespace.
+Ensure that you sign the response as string format and that the json string does not contain any line-breaks (\n) or unessary whitespace.

 :::